Clockwork-Muse/dactyl-keyboard/README.md

 Your settings are now created by `generate_configuration.py` or by direct modification of the `run_config.json` file.
 This allows you to save `run_config.json` to share your configuration.

-Additionally, the OpenSCAD/solid python and OpenCASCADE/cadquery versions are merged with separate helper functions to decouple the generator from the target library.
+Additionally, the OpenCASCADE/cadquery version uses separate helper functions to decouple the generator from the target library.
 This also lets me stay sane by only modifying one file for most updates.
 Running `dactyl_manuform.py` will automatically load the `run_config.json` file.